 Seller Central is also the platform where third-party sellers control their ad campaigns like Sponsored Product Ads and Headline Search Ads.

-The Importance of Headline Ads and Sponsored Products Ads
+The Importance of Headline Ads and Sponsored Product Ads

 Sponsored Product Ads and Headline Ads appear when customers search for a product.